 The Range is the very first place you should visit if you want to know how to play Valorant.
 Many different exercises that can help you master the other maps.
 It is basically a training area.

 You can get to the shooting range by selecting a custom game.
-Look in the bottom-left corner, and you’ll find the Practice button.
+Look in the bottom-left corner and you’ll find the Practice button.
 And presto change-o, you are there.

 Once in this area, you’ll have control of 30 bots that can either remain stationary or roam around.
 It’s up to you.
 If you fancy a moving target, hit F3 and watch those robotic limbs run.

-Since headshots are the best way to dispatch of your opponents in the other game modes, you will want to practice them here.
+Since headshots are the best way to dispatch your opponents in the other game modes, you will want to practice them here.
 Try multiple weapons to find out which one you prefer, using horizontal mouse movement to really zero in on those craniums.

 Split